IronForgedClan/IronForgedBot/README.md

 ## Contributing

+All contributions must:

+- Pass all tests in the test suite.
+- Code style must conform to the black formatter.
+- If the contribution adds new functionality, tests covering this must also be added.

+### Formatting

 This codebase uses the [Black](https://github.com/psf/black) formatter.
-Extensions available for all major editors.
+Extensions available for many [popular editors](https://black.readthedocs.io/en/stable/integrations/editors.html).
 This is enforced through a workflow that runs on all pull requests into main.

 >By using Black, you agree to cede control over minutiae of hand-formatting.
 In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
 You will save time and mental energy for more important matters.